 - They Don’t Take Board Relationships for Granted.
 Emotionally connected board directors value their board relationships.
 They know that creating an effective board is challenging and takes a lot of work.
 They also know that when the board is emotionally connected, serving on a board becomes a lot more fun and personally satisfying.

-In conclusion, I’d like to say that just as Einstein sought a unifying theory to make his discoveries of the physical universe into a coherent whole, becoming an effective board starts with developing emotional connection.
+In conclusion, just as Einstein sought a unifying theory to make his discoveries of the physical universe into a coherent whole, becoming an effective board starts with developing emotional connection.
 As John Naisbitt said, “The most exciting breakthroughs of the 21st century will not occur because of technology but because of an expanding concept of what it means to be human.”